brruhyan/SumoBot/README.md

 (1) Arduino UNO R3

-All electronics and sensors are mounted onto a 10x10 chassis in order to maximize the coverage of the sensors, do note that the line sensors must be calibrated depeding on the surface it would be operating on.
+All electronics and sensors are mounted onto a 10x10 chassis in order to maximize the coverage of the sensors.
+Do note that the line sensors must be calibrated depeding on the surface it would be operating on.